Macedonians (ethnic group): Australia

 The official number of Macedonians in Australia by birthplace or birthplace of parents is 83,893 (2001).
 The main Macedonian communities are found in Melbourne, Geelong, Sydney, Wollongong, Newcastle, Canberra and Perth.
 The 2006 census recorded 83,983 people of Macedonian ancestry and the 2011 census recorded 93,570 people of Macedonian ancestry.

 Brazil

 An estimated 45,000 people in Brazil are of Macedonian ancestry.
 The Macedonians can be primarily found in Porto Alegre, Rio de Janeiro, São Paulo and Curitiba.

 Canada

 The Canadian census in 2001 records 37,705 individuals claimed wholly or partly Macedonian heritage in Canada, although community spokesmen have claimed that there are actually 100,000–150,000 Macedonians in Canada.

 United States

 A significant Macedonian community can be found in the United States.
 The official number of Macedonians in the US is 49,455 (2004).
 The Macedonian community is located mainly in Michigan, New York, Ohio, Indiana and New Jersey.

 Germany

 There are an estimated 61,000 citizens of North Macedonia in Germany (mostly in the Ruhrgebiet) (2001).

+According to data from the Federal Statistical Office of Germany, 117,969 citizens of North Macedonia were living in Germany at the end of 2020.